olemb/bottle-talk/slides.rst

 Flask
 -----

-Very similar, but based on Werkzeug og Jinja2.
+Much the same, but based on Werkzeug og Jinja2.

 .. code-block:: python